 It’s almost worth hitting this Vietnamese-French fusion restaurant just to check out the plating — every dish is a work of art, incorporating tiny flowers and artful touches.
 Chef Peja Krstik combines the two cuisines in innovative ways in dishes such as kimchi and foie gras dumplings and brisket buns with shallot marmalade, landing the restaurant awards and spots on best-of lists, including Dallas Culture Map’s 2019 “Best Neighborhood Restaurants In Dallas.”

-Dining at the restaurant: Mot Hai Ba is open for indoor dining with limited capacity.
+Dining at the restaurant: Mot Hai Ba is open for indoor dining.
 Ask to see the cocktail list, which makes use of the kitchen’s deep pantry of ingredients in drinks such as the Le Sang, which mixes gin, turmeric, celery, and citrus.